Frequently Asked Questions

 My young adult relative has been told that there are no appointments?

 We understand that if students have to wait for an appointment it can be frustrating, especiallly if you are very concerned about them.

 We do keep in contact with those who have requested appointments and will ring them once an appointment becomes available.

 As a parent, what can I do to help?

 If you have serious concerns about your young adult relative’s health and wellbeing then encourage them to speak to someone, for example, their personal tutor, Support and Wellbeing Officer, one of the chaplains, or their GP and/or encourage them to contact the Counselling Service.

-Some information for parents of new students is available Starting University - Information for Parents
+Some information for parents of new students is available Starting University - Help for Parents

 I think this is urgent what do I do?